Corded suction

 For window-cleaning robots we review documented evidence around surface fit, safety, cleaning route, spray/cloth system, daily setup friction, price, and user feedback when useful.

 Weight 20%.
-This axis evaluates Surface Compatibility with criteria specific to the category and buyer route.
+This axis evaluates Surface compatibility with criteria specific to the category and buyer route.

 Technical measures